fat-a-lity/RestappDocked/README.md

 That's it for the CRUD operations

-###Approach
+### Approach

-Being the first ever Flask, Mongodb, Docker Project I ever touched and being the first time hearing concept of REST api, first step was learning these concepts starting from REST api
+Being the first ever Flask, Mongodb, Docker Project I ever touched and being the first time hearing concept of REST api, First step was learning these concepts starting from REST api
-@ishmeet1995 was the main source of learning and can see a major influence in the code too.

 Database was set up in Mongodb Atlas
 I used MongoDb Compass to view the database